Decompression practice: Repetitive dives

+Repetitive group

+A repetitive group is a designation applied to a diver with residual gas loading after a dive, who intends to do a repetitive dive using decompression tables.
+As the gas loading reduces during the surface interval, the group designation changes according to a specified algorithm, generally laid out as a table for convenience, and considered part of the decompression tables.
+The repetitive group at the end of the surface interval is used to estimate residual tissue loading (residual nitrogen time) at the start of the following dive.

 Surface interval

 The surface interval (SI) or surface interval time (SIT) is the time spent by a diver at surface pressure after a dive during which inert gas which was still present at the end of the dive is further eliminated from the tissues.
 This continues until the tissues are at equilibrium with the surface pressures.
 This may take several hours.
-In the case of the US Navy 1956 Air tables, it is considered complete after 12 hours, The US Navy 2008 Air tables specify up to 16 hours for normal exposure. but other algorithms may require more than 24 hours to assume full equilibrium.
+In the case of the US Navy 1956 Air tables, it is considered complete after 12 hours.
+The US Navy 2008 Air tables specify up to 16 hours for normal exposure.
+However, other algorithms may require more than 24 hours to assume full equilibrium.

 Residual nitrogen time

 For the planned depth of the repetitive dive, a bottom time can be calculated using the relevant algorithm which will provide an equivalent gas loading to the residual gas after the surface interval.
 This is called "residual nitrogen time" (RNT) when the gas is nitrogen.
-The RNT is added to the planned "actual bottom time" (ABT) to give an equivalent "total bottom time" (TBT) which is used to derive the appropriate decompression schedule for the planned dive.
+The RNT is added to the planned "actual bottom time" (ABT) to give an equivalent "total bottom time" (TBT), also called "total nitrogen time" (TNT), which is used to derive the appropriate decompression schedule for the planned dive.

 Equivalent residual times can be derived for other inert gases.
 These calculations are done automatically in personal diving computers, based on the diver's recent diving history, which is the reason why personal diving computers should not be shared by divers, and why a diver should not switch computers without a sufficient surface interval (more than 24 hours in most cases, up to 4 days, depending on the tissue model and recent diving history of the user).

 Residual inert gas can be computed for all modeled tissues, but repetitive group designations in decompression tables are generally based on only the one tissue, considered by the table designers to be the most limiting tissue for likely applications.
 In the case of the US Navy Air Tables (1956) this is the 120-minute tissue, while the Bühlmann tables use the 80-minute tissue.